 8. You can help prevent your tenant from flushing their cash down the toilet and improve your property’s energy performance at the same time

-It may be one of the smallest rooms in the house, but when it comes to saving water, the best place to look is the bathroom.
+It may be one of the smallest rooms in the house, but when it comes to saving water, the best place to look is in the bathroom.
 Did you know the average person flushes 50 litres of water down the toilet every day?
 Times this by two, three or more and that’s a lot of water.

 There are now cistern displacement devices that save a litre per flush or better still a low flush toilet that saves two to four litres depending on full or half flush.
 Installing spray head taps as well will reduce tap water usage by 80%.
 This will go a long way to improving the energy efficiency rating of a house.